 I am a human-environment geographer interested in the reconciliation of conservation and development in the humid tropics of Latin America.
 More specifically, my research focuses on the Amazon borderlands shared by the nine nation states straddling or adjoining the Amazon basin.
-These poorly understood borderlands stretch across the international boundary from one advancing settlement frontiers to another and are a culturally, ecologically, and natural resource rich battleground contested between indigenous peoples, conservationists, drug runners, illegal resource extractors, colonists, and development oriented policy makers.
-I use a transboundary political ecology-geography framework, an applied and collaborative approach, and a combination of geospatial techniques and ethnographic, ecological, and participatory methods to understand the complexities of this rapidly changing and threatened transboundary region.
-In 2015-2016 I am on sabbatical in Granada, Spain where I am writing a book on the Amazon borderlands.
-For more about my research click on the research tab at the top of the page.
+These poorly understood borderlands stretch across the international boundary from one advancing settlement frontier to another and are a culturally, ecologically, and natural resource rich battleground contested between indigenous peoples, conservationists, illegal resource extractors, colonists, drug runners, and development oriented policy makers.
+For more about my research and that of my students, click on the research or student work tabs at the top of the page.

 I primarily teach courses in the Department of Geography and the Environment, and in the Environmental Studies and International Studies programs.
-A few of my classes have received attention from the press both within the University (see Artes Liberales page 3: Geography professor brings the Amazon to Richmond) and in the larger community (Richmond Times-Dispatch article: UR students’ research helps protect wildlife and plants in Afghanistan or an MP3 podcast from a WCVE 88.9 FM (local NPR) December 4, 2009 interview with John Ogle).
+The majority of my classes have a community-based element and a broad sustainability focus.
+A few of my classes have received attention in the larger community (Richmond Times-Dispatch article: UR students’ research helps protect wildlife and plants in Afghanistan).
 Below are a few courses I’ve taught or will be teaching at the University of Richmond.
 For more detail click on the teaching tab at the top of the page.